Tiendil/tiendil-org-content/content/posts/2024-05-07-slay-the-princess-combinatoric-narrative/en.md

 ## Sequence of interesting choices

-I started the draft of this post with the thought that «Slay The Princess» is not a game, but an interactive experience.
-But in the process, I realized that I was wrong.
+I started the draft of this post thinking that «Slay The Princess» is not a game but an interactive experience.
+In the process, I realized that I was wrong.
 There is an interesting nuance with «The Princess».

 For example, let's take [Sid Meier's](https://en.wikipedia.org/wiki/Sid_Meier) definition that a game is a sequence of interesting choices.